ethzplus/evoland-plus-HPC/src/steps/40_NCPs/README.md

 # Natures Contribution to People (NCPs)

 This document describes the scripts used to calculate the NCPs indicators.
-The shorthands of the NCPs are taken from the [IPBES](https://www.ipbes.net/).
+The categories of the NCPs are taken from the [IPBES](https://www.ipbes.net/).

 - [CAR: Regulation of climate](#car-regulation-of-climate)
 - [FF: Food and feed](#ff-food-and-feed)